wso2/kubernetes-apim/advanced/pattern-3/README.md

 c.
 Try navigating to `https://wso2apim-publisher/carbon` from your favorite browser.

-##### 12. Scale up the Key Manager, Publisher, Store and Gateway profiles.
+##### 12. Scale up the Key Manager and Gateway profiles.

-Default deployment runs a single replica (or pod) for each of the profiles - Key Manager, Publisher, Store and Gateway.
+Default deployment runs a single replica (or pod) for each of the profiles - Key Manager and Gateway.
 To scale any of these profile deployments into any `<n>` number of container replicas, upon your requirement, simply run `kubectl scale` Kubernetes client command on the terminal.